-The Certificate Program in Documentary Media Studies welcomes applicants whose prior education and experience demonstrate motivation and creativity, including recent college graduates, people working in related fields, and career changers.
-The only prerequisite for admission is a bachelor's degree from an accredited college or university, but enrollment is limited and selective, and a personal interview is required.
+The Certificate Program in Documentary Media Studies welcomes applicants whose education and experience demonstrate motivation and creativity, including recent college graduates, people working in related fields, and career changers.
+The only prerequisite for admission is a bachelor's degree from an accredited college or university.
+Enrollment is limited and selective, however, and a personal interview is required.
 The interview will be arranged after all application materials have been reviewed.

 The priority application deadline is February 15 for the following fall semester.
 All application materials must be received in the Office of Admission by the deadline date for priority consideration.
 Late applications may be considered at the discretion of the Admission Committee.

 The Office of Graduate Admission is available to assist you during the application process.
 Email Sarah VanHorn, the Documentary Studies admission liaison, at firstname.lastname@example.org with any questions during the application process.

 Plan ahead to meet the application deadline.
 It takes time for documents such as official transcripts to reach The New School.
 Your application will not be reviewed until all the required documents have been received by the Office of Admission.

 All applicants must use the online application.
 The application fee and most supporting documents can be submitted online with the application.
 The online application form includes detailed instructions for all the items described below.
 You can also download the instructions.
 Please read the instructions carefully before filling out the application.

 The portfolio and any other supporting documents not submitted online can be mailed to the Office of Admission with an Application Materials Cover Sheet.